epochtalk/epochtalk/README.md

 ## Contributions
 Epochtalk is an open source project and we are planning to accept contributions.
 If you would like to contribute to Epochtalk please email [info@slickage.com](mailto:info@slickage.com).

-## Planned Changes
-* Redesign of frontend user interface (Current UI is temporary).
-Design is currently a low priority until the all the forum features are fully fleshed out.
-* Dockerizing Epochtalk

-To see planned backend changes, visit the core-pg [issues page](https://github.com/epochtalk/core-pg/issues)

 ## Feedback
 Please leave us feedback using [github issues](https://github.com/epochtalk/epochtalk/issues)